Fort Shaw: Construction of the fort

 A number of other buildings were also constructed.
 These included a commissary and quartermaster storehouse (90 by 90 ft), which in its interior included a commissary officer's office (16 by 14 ft); a company clerk's office (13 by 14 ft); a room for issuing stores (30 by 15 ft); two storerooms (27 by 30 ft); and a quartermaster's office (27 by 30 ft).
 The U-shaped storehouse also had a cellar and a (30 by 60 ft) yard, enclosed by a gate.
 Other buildings included a guardhouse (with stone prison cells) and quarters for the company band (68 by 68 ft, with a 9 ft high ceiling); a T-shaped hospital (82 by 86 ft); two-story commanding officer's quarters (37 by 37 ft), with bedroom, dining room, sitting room, kitchen, servants' room, and two garret rooms; and duplex officers' quarters (15 by 15 ft), each including a front room, back room, kitchen, servants' room, garret room, and a shared single mess room.
 A chapel, post school, library, bakery, ordnance (weapons and ammunition) room, magazine, water tanks, outhouses, and outdoor brick washing sinks made up the rest of the post.

-Fort Shaw was so well laid out and so beautifully constructed that it was called the "queen of Montana's military posts".
+Fort Shaw was so well laid out and constructed that it was called the "queen of Montana's military posts".

 A cemetery was located 0.5 mi west of the post, and a vegetable garden about 1 mi east.